FigazzZ/VulkanRep/README.md

 # About
-This is the iOS version of the camera software for the ubiQVue system.
+This is the iOS version of the camera software for the vulCam system.